brettdavies/cf_office_hours/supabase/seeds/README.md

 ## Development Notes

 - Schema is managed by migrations (not seeds)
+- Seed data is hard-coded in SQL files (no external CSV dependencies)
-- Seed data is loaded automatically during `supabase db reset`
+- Seed files are loaded automatically during `supabase db reset`
+- All seed files use TRUNCATE pattern for idempotent execution
-- Raw tables preserve original CSV structure for ETL processing
+- Raw tables preserve data for ETL processing into public schema
 - Production systems should use Airtable sync instead of these seeds